thisisdylandev/thisisdylandev/README.md

 ### Hey there 👋
 Hey there, I'm Dylan.
-I'm a web developer specializing in ruby on rails, javascript, and security.
+I'm a web developer specializing in ruby on rails.

 Welcome to one of my various corners of the internet, I'm working on it.

 🔭 I’m currently working on doing fun things with Rails and [Hotwire](https://hotwired.dev/)

-🌱 I’m currently learning advanced ruby and javascript techniques
+🌱 I’m currently learning advanced ruby techniques

-💬 Ask me about React, MongoDB, and Ruby on Rails!
+💬 Ask me about Ruby, Rails, and security!

 😄 Pronouns: He/Him

-⚡ Fun fact: Amateur Rugger 🏉

 <!--
 **its-dgreen/its-dgreen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.